 With reporters switching outlets and topics, especially in these uncertain times, it’s more important than ever to have an up-to-date database showcasing where reporters are and what topics they cover.
 Along with helping monitor coverage, news and social media, Muck Rack helps provide and share media lists that are always contemporary resulting in stronger pitching success and more media opportunities.

 Google Trends is underutilized in our view.
 As a free tool that offers data and graphs on the popularity of specific search terms, it can be useful for research and brainstorming as well as monitoring.
 PR professionals can not only capitalize on newsworthy angles based on popular trends, but target specific locations using the geographic search trends features.
 That results in personalized and significant media opportunities affecting a specific community.
 In addition, the keyword function helps monitor popular topics throughout an extended period, providing an opportunity to analyze and launch specific campaigns precisely when people are searching for a specific topic.

 Anewstip is a search engine used to find journalists and media outlets who have posted about a topic on Twitter.
 The software gives users the ability to sort by influence, number of tweets, or how many times the person has mentioned a specific keyword.
 This provides an opening to construct a media list that targets individuals who are, at a minimum, interested in the topic.
-The site also offers the option to monitor tweets and articles about a keyword in real time, enabling PR professionals to contact the journalist at the right moment.
+This PR tracking tool also offers the option to monitor tweets and articles about a keyword in real time, enabling PR professionals to contact the journalist at the right moment.